tkterris/rhdg-ocp-demo/README.md

 ### Debugging

-Some issues were encountered using CRC, here are the workarounds:
 - Infinispan cluster failing to start, due to insufficient memory.
   - Increase memory config: `crc config set memory 20000`
 - DNS lookups for routes don't work in browsers with browser-specific DNS (e.g. Brave)